Home » Posts tagged 'Afghanistan'

 Tag Archives: Afghanistan

-Tent camps are both the latest and the oldest response to California’s housing crisis.
-But colonies of new trailers intended for the unhoused have sat vacant, and tiny houses are expensive.
+Tent camps are both the oldest and the latest response to California’s housing crisis.
 Gavin Newsom’s optimistic program, Project Roomkey, placing vulnerable unhoused in vacant hotels and motels, was only tenable with federal support.
 What seem to be working, still and again, are these tent communities, whether scattered and scruffy or–not often–in neat grids, with services.
+Homelessness in this affluent society is hardly a new phenomenon.
+What is new is the emergence of these encampments in city centers and at highway intersections, where their high visibility and persistence painfully signal, any way you look at it, a broken social contract.

 The founding myth of the University of California describes eminent clergy shading their eyes as they gaze across the bay, quoting Bishop Berkeley: “Westward the course of empire….”
 More recently, the University has been described as a group of entrepreneurs seeking a parking place.

 Francis Shattuck’s eventual heir was philanthropist Weston Havens, a childhood friend of the maiden lady who sold us her family home.
 When we moved in, he gifted us with sacks of fertilizer meant to sustain the viciously rampant Silver Moon rose over the driveway trellis.
 He wanted to soften the view of the four-story apartment building south of us.
-But in 1940 he built a radically modernist house on Panoramic Hill which he left to the university.

 Meanwhile, our clapboard manse on Hillegass was continuing to increase in value as the Bay Area economy boomed.
 A century past the Gold Rush, there was the pulsating prosperity of Silicon Valley and its garage geniuses.
 And in California, especially, the rich grew richer, billion by billion, and the poor poorer, year by year, decade after decade.